 Practical, light, and easy to fold and put back in your luggage, canvas totes are a great solution to lug your beach essentials around Crete.
 They might get wet, but nothing beats them when it comes to a practical item to pack and always carry on your travels.

 Light cotton totes can be repurposed as a shopping bag when going for groceries in the local markets, or as an extra bag to carry souvenirs back home.
 If you choose a tote that’s more structured and waterproof or with zippers and rope handles, they are still comfortable and roomy, but can also be heavy.

 They’re beautiful and have a unique beach flare to them, but unless they are fitted with long handles for you to carry on your shoulder, they can be a nuisance to lug around unless you’re heading to the pool of your resort or a fully organized beach close to the city… or even to your hotel’s private beach.

-They’re usually transparent, very roomy, and practical because they’re easy to clean and things can be found easily.
-However they can be heavy, bulky and the handles quite uncomfortable.
+They’re either transparent or super colorful, very roomy, and practical because they’re easy to clean and things can be found easily.
+However, they can be heavy, and bulky, and the handles quite uncomfortable.

 They’re not my favorite, but I’ve seen them a lot on our beaches.

 These are some essential items that are always necessary no matter what kind of beach you’re visiting in Crete.
 You will need a few pouches to keep yourself organized and to find things easily when you need them.